Where? That faith of yours?

 The word translated as "where" means "where", "at what point," and [of manner] "how."

-Untranslated is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one."
+Untranslated is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
 The Greek article is much closer to our demonstrative pronouns ("this", "that", "these", "those").
-Here the form is plural so "those".
 See this article for more.

 The term translated as "faith" is closer to our idea of having confidence or trust in people, especially their word, rather than having a religious belief.

-The word translated as "your" is plural addressing all of Christ's listeners.
+The word translated as "your" is plural addressing a group of Jesus's listeners.
 This pronoun can go in front or after the noun, depending on the emphasis.

-ἡ (article sg fem nom) "Unto them that" is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones."
-Here it is separated from its noun by a conjunction. -
+ἡ (article sg fem nom) "Unto them that" is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones." -